umarhassan-mitodl/21A.00-spring-2022/content/pages/commentaries.md

 **Session 4 Commentary paper**

-Compare the experiences of cultural contact described in *The Dawn of Everything* with {{% resource_link "b7af7728-1c83-420c-bd1b-bce6cc0b6a5c" "*First Contact*" %}}.
+Compare the experiences of cultural contact described in *The Dawn of Everything* with [*First Contact*](https://www.imdb.com/title/tt0085544/?ref_=nv_sr_srsg_4).
 With allowances made for different historical circumstances, what similarities do you notice?
 Is there evidence of an indigenous critique?

 **Session 6 Commentary paper**

-How does the discussion of “political self-consciousness” in *The Dawn of Everything* apply to the events in {{% resource_link "34042cfa-660f-4e8f-8eae-5599e722a5ee" "*Joe Leahy’s Neighbours*" %}}?
+How does the discussion of “political self-consciousness” in *The Dawn of Everything* apply to the events in [*Joe Leahy’s Neighbours*](https://www.imdb.com/title/tt0460476/?ref_=nv_sr_srsg_0)?
 What different models of politics and personhood do various parties in the film embrace?

 **Session 7 Commentary paper**